People / Amos Stoddard

 Lewis's 'business of importance'

-Winter Camp at Wood River, IL Clark receives papers from Lewis who is in Cahokia “on business of importance to the enterprise.”
-He learns that Captain Amos Stoddard will be the United States agent to receive the Louisiana Territory.
+At Wood River, Clark receives news from Lewis that Captain Amos Stoddard will be the United States agent to receive the Upper Louisiana Territory when it is transferred from France.

 January 15, 1804

-Winter Camp at Wood River, IL In a letter to his brother-in-law, Clark describes his situation at Rivière à Dubois.
-Several men and a wagon, all loaded with whiskey, appear at camp.
+In a letter to his brother-in-law, Clark describes his situation at Rivière à Dubois—present Wood River.
+Several men and a wagon—all loaded with whiskey—appear at camp, and the weather is clear and cold.

 February 19, 1804